h-omer/neo4j-versioner-core/docs/index.md

 * `(:Entity {number: 1})<-[:FOR]-(:R)<-[:CUSTOM_RELATIONSHIP]-(:State)<-[:HAS_STATE]-(:Entity {number: 2})`, representing that an `Entity` is related to its own `R` node.

 The `R` node is the `Entity`'s access point for its own incoming relationships; this way, we can also keep track of relationships verse.
+Remember, only relationships managed with this tool will be versioned.

 # Procedures Reference